 Unpicking trail chat with our trail features jargon-buster

-Mountain biking is full of jargon and, particularly when you travel to ride your bike, you find that different people have different terms for the same thing, whether it be trail features, riding style, bike parts…
+Mountain biking is full of jargon and, particularly when you are learning how to mountain bike or travelling to ride your bike, you find that different people have different terms for the same thing, whether it be trail features, riding style, bike parts…

 Sadly we’re not going to be able to de-mystify every gnar-tinged biking term in just one blog so, we’ll focus here on what we think is the most useful ‘glossary’ to have; that of the various trail features you might come across when riding with us on our mountain biking adventures around the world.